 The Best Time to Visit Lago di Braies

 To avoid darting between crowds, go as early as you can muster.
-The lake’s favorable position off the main mountain roadway makes it an attractive destination for tour groups.
+The lake’s favorable position directly off the main mountain roadway makes it an attractive destination for tour groups.
 But if you arrive in the first rays of morning, the group tour folk will still be roaming the lands of snore.
 Let them sleep.

 They can miss the rising sun breaking the peaks and plunging like a waterfall into a still sea of jade.
 You, on the other hand, will take in a sight that touches your heart forever.

 We suggest arriving early and departing early.
 If you are visiting during the summer (high season), plan on 6 AM.
 You’ll encounter photographers, but minimal tourists.
-Those visiting in so-called off season can arrive a bit later between 7:00-8:00 AM.
+Those visiting in the so-called off-season can arrive a bit later between 7:00-8:00 AM.

 Additional Sights, Activities & Considerations